Surface Water Quality

 These state standards consist of designated uses for each specific body of water and maximum water quality concentrations for individual chemicals that will be protective of the uses specified.
 State standards also include a policy concerning anti-degradation, that is, whether standards can ever be revised so as to be less stringent.
 State agencies use water quality standards in establishing water quality-based permit limits, which are incorporated into permits issued under the National Pollutant Discharge Elimination System (NPDES).
 This process of setting water quality-based permit limits may be associated with development and allocation of a total maximum daily load (TMDL).
 The TMDL must be completed for a water body listed by the state as “impaired,” that is, not meeting water quality standards for one or more pollutants.

-API groups address issues pertaining to federal water quality criteria and state standards.
-These issues include setting technically sound and achievable criteria for nutrients such as nitrogen and phosphorus, determining whether mixing (dilution) zones should be allowed in calculating permit limits for pollutants that bioaccumulate, developing appropriate procedures for determining designated uses for individual water bodies and for determining whether those uses are in fact attainable, determining how to implement water quality criteria that are based not on pollutant concentrations in water but in fish tissue, etc. The following API reports pertaining to surface water quality, including criteria and standards, are available for download as PDF files:
+API’s Clean Water Issues Group addresses issues pertaining to federal water quality criteria and state standards.
+These issues include setting technically sound and achievable criteria for nutrients such as nitrogen and phosphorus, selenium, and other pollutants; determining whether mixing (dilution) zones should be allowed in calculating permit limits for pollutants that bioaccumulate; developing appropriate procedures for determining designated uses for individual water bodies and for determining whether those uses are in fact attainable; determining how to implement water quality criteria that are based not on pollutant concentrations in water but in fish tissue, etc.

 Effluent guidelines are EPA limits on specific constituents in effluents from industries in a number of industrial categories, including Petroleum Refining and Oil and Gas Extraction.
 Effluent guidelines are based on the performance of treatment technologies available to the industry category.
-API, through its groups, addresses industry issues associated with effluent guidelines.
-For example, API participated in a forum to discuss the process by which effluent guidelines are periodically reviewed and revised.
-API provided effluent data to EPA to demonstrate that discharges from petroleum terminals are sufficiently low that effluent guidelines for terminals are not warranted.
-API has also provided extensive comments to EPA in support of case-by-case permit limits, that take local conditions into account, rather than uniform effluent guidelines for cooling water intakes at facilities such as petroleum refineries.
+API, through the Clean Water Issues Group, addresses industry issues associated with effluent guidelines.
+For example, API participated in a recent regulatory investigation of the refinery effluent guidelines, to assess whether technical revisions were warranted.
+API provided detailed data demonstrating the refining industry’s exemplary record in addressing water quality concerns on a site-specific basis as they arise.